nateGeorge/canna-recommend/README.md

 `sudo nano /etc/rc.local`

 I got a domain name on namecheap for less than $10 for a year.
 Then, I followed [this tutorial](http://techgenix.com/namecheap-aws-ec2-linux/) to get the address forwarding to the AWS instance.
+You do not need the period after the DNS server names.

 Clone the repo, and go to the main directory.
 Open up a tmux shell (`tmux new -s server`).  `ctrl+b`, then `d` to exit the session.  `tmux attach -t server` to get back in.
 Run `python apps/web_app/app.py` and it should startup.